Seolhun/web-performance-tester/README.md

 Configuration Builder is watching and checking config files validation.

-### 2. Auditer
+### 2. Auditor

-Auditer is lighthouse builder that setting test configuration.
+Auditor is lighthouse builder that setting test configuration.

 ### 3. Tester

-Tester is lighthoust test runner that executing test files with jest.
+Tester is lighthouse test runner that executing test files with jest.

 ### 4. Reporter